 There is nothing quite like apple-smoked russets or cedar-smoked baby red potatoes.
+Are you tired of everyday boring mashed potatoes?
 The crisp, juicy, cheesy potatoes you make in your grill will be amazing with the following guide.

 How Does a Smoker Work?
 (Optional for Readers Who Have Smoked Before)

 A smoker works by putting wood shavings from a scented wood (such as apple, cedar, etc.) on top of open coals in a coal-burning grill or in a smoker box on top of the direct heat in a gas-powered grill.

 You will need to buy woods chips and a roasting pan.
 Soak the wood chips in water for 30 minutes (to make them smoke better and also to prevent them from bursting into flame).
 Get the roasting pan and fill it with water.

 Place this under the meat and potatoes.
 This will distribute moisture throughout the smoker, keeping the meat from drying out with all of the heat passing over it.
 It will also catch dripping from the meat.